acsoto/BUAA-Compiler/README.md

 #### recursive descent

-According to Grammatical Rules, code function for every term of rule.
+According to grammatical rules, code functions for each term of the rule.

-Main idea: read a word, check what it symbolize and enter the next analyzing function.
+Main idea: Read a word, check what it symbolizes, and enter the next analyzing function.

 For example: